corinne-riddell/InjuryDisparity/README.md

 # Project overview

-This repository contains the data, code, and R markdown version of a manuscript submitted to *Annals of Internal Medicine* on November 7th, 2017.
+This repository contains the data, code, and R markdown version of a manuscript published by *Annals of Internal Medicine* on April 24, 2018.
+(Here)[http://annals.org/aim/fullarticle/2679556/comparison-rates-firearm-nonfirearm-homicide-suicide-black-white-non-hispanic] is the free published paper.
+The paper was first submitted on November 7th, 2017.
 A second and third revision were submitted on February 15th, and February 25th, 2018.

-It is unknown whether and how much the difference in excess deaths due to homicide among black men and suicide among white men vary by US state.
-Such knowledge could inform social policy aimed towards reducing social disparities in health.
-The objective of this manuscript is to estimate the absolute inequality between non-Hispanic black and white men in firearm and non-firearm homicide and suicide across US states.
+The objective of this paper was to compare the rates of firearm and nonfirearm homicide and suicide in black and white non-Hispanic men by U.S. state and to examine whether these deaths are associated with state prevalence of gun ownership.

 # Organization of this Github repository